gmcninch-tufts/math/pages/manuscripts.md

 #.
 [Faithful representations of SL(2) over truncated Witt vectors](#faithful-representations-of-sl(2)-over-truncated-witt-vectors) (2003).
 Journal of Algebra 265 (2003), no. 2, pp. 606--618.
 #.
 [Adjoint Jordan Blocks](#adjoint-jordan-blocks) (2003).
 Unpublished manuscript of 2003.
 #.
 [Component groups of unipotent centralizers in good characteristic](#component-groups-of-unipotent-centralizers-in-good-characteristic) (2003).
 Journal of Algebra 260 (2003), no. 1, pp. 323--337.
 With [Eric Sommers](http://people.math.umass.edu/~esommers/) (University of Massachusetts Amherst).
 #.
 [The second cohomology of small irreducible modules for simple algebraic groups](#the-second-cohomology-of-small-irreducible-modules-for-simple-algebraic-groups) (2002).
-Pacific Journal of Mathematics 204 (2002), no. 2, pp. 459--472.   [[Errata]](/assets/manuscripts/Errata---Second-cohomology.pdf)
+Pacific Journal of Mathematics 204 (2002), no. 2, pp. 459--472.   [[Errata]](/assets/manuscripts/errata/errata---second-cohomology.pdf)
 #.
 [Abelian unipotent subgroups of reductive groups](#abelian-unipotent-subgroups-of-reductive-groups) (2002).
-Journal of Pure and Applied Algebra 167 (2002), no. 2-3, pp. 269--300.   [[Errata]](/assets/manuscripts/Errata/Abelian Unipotent Subgroups of Reductive Groups - erratum.pdf)
+Journal of Pure and Applied Algebra 167 (2002), no. 2-3, pp. 269--300.   [[Errata]](/assets/manuscripts/errata/abelian-unipotent-subgroups-of-reductive-groups---erratum.pdf)
 #.
 [Filtrations and positive characteristic Howe duality](#filtrations-and-positive-characteristic-howe-duality) (2000).
 Mathematische Zeitschrift 235 (2000), no. 4, pp. 651--685.
 #.
 [Semisimplicity of exterior powers of semisimple representations of groups](#semisimplicity-of-exterior-powers-of-semisimple-representations-of-groups) (2000).
-Journal of Algebra 225 (2000), no. 2, pp. 646--666.   [[Errata]](/assets/manuscripts/Errata---Exterior-Powers.pdf)
+Journal of Algebra 225 (2000), no. 2, pp. 646--666.   [[Errata]](/assets/manuscripts/errata/errata---exterior-powers.pdf)
 #.
 [Semisimple modules for finite groups of Lie type](#semisimple-modules-for-finite-groups-of-lie-type) (1999).
 Journal of the London Mathematical Society 60 (1999), no. 3, pp. 771--792.
 #.
 [Dimensional criteria for semisimplicity of representations](#dimensional-criteria-for-semisimplicity-of-representations) (1998).
-Proceedings of the London Mathematical Society 76 (1998), no. 1, pp. 95--149.   [[Errata]](/assets/manuscripts/errata-for-dimensional-criteria.pdf)
+Proceedings of the London Mathematical Society 76 (1998), no. 1, pp. 95--149.   [[Errata]](/assets/manuscripts/errata/errata-for-dimensional-criteria.pdf)
 #.
 [Semisimplicity in positive characteristic](#semisimplicity-in-positive-characteristic) (1998).
 Algebraic groups and their representations, NATO Adv.
 Sci.
 Inst.
 Ser.
 C Math.
 Phys.
 Sci.
 517 (1998), pp. 43--52.
 Kluwer Acad.
 Publ., Dordrecht.

 Detailed list